 ADMINISTRATIVE REGULATION - 6161.1

-To this end, it is the responsibility of the professional staff to:
+It is the responsibility of the professional staff to:

-- Provide materials that will enrich and support the curriculum, while taking into consideration the varied interests, abilities, learning styles and maturity levels of the students served;
+Provide materials that will enrich and support the curriculum, while taking into consideration the varied interests, abilities, learning styles and maturity levels of the students served;

-- Provide materials representing various positions on controversial issues so that young citizens may have an opportunity to develop, under guidance, the practice of critical analysis, and to make informed judgments in their daily lives;
+Provide materials representing various positions on controversial issues so that young citizens may have an opportunity to develop, under guidance, the practice of critical analysis, and to make informed judgments in their daily lives;

-- Provide materials representative of the many religious, ethnic, and cultural groups and their contributions to our national heritage and the world community;
+Provide materials representative of the many religious, ethnic, and cultural groups and their contributions to our national heritage and the world community;

-- Provide materials that reflect the content standards, the curriculum frameworks, and the State Board Adopted evaluation criteria and reports.
+Provide materials that reflect the content standards, the curriculum frameworks, and the State Board Adopted evaluation criteria and reports.

-- For grades PK-8, core adoption materials are limited to the instructional materials identified through the state mandated and district initiated K-8 adoption process.
+For grades PK-8, core adoption materials are limited to the instructional materials identified through the state mandated and District initiated K-8 adoption process.

 INSTRUCTIONAL MATERIALS – GRADES 9-12 SUPPLEMENTAL TEXTBOOKS: A text or volume intended to be used to regularly supplement the core adoption materials.
-Supplemental instructional materials are usually provided as classroom sets and may include, but are not limited to, novels, support textbooks, anthologies, etc. (Requires Board approval)
+Supplemental instructional materials are usually provided as classroom sets and may include, but are not limited to, novels, support textbooks, anthologies, etc. (Requires Board approval.)

 LEARNING RESOURCES - GRADES PK-12: Any materials intended to support instruction in a temporary or limited manner.
-Learning resources are generally limited in scope or length and may include, but are not limited to blog content, articles, websites, media clips, poems, primary and secondary sources, etc. (Does NOT require Board approval)
+Learning resources are generally limited in scope or length and may include, but are not limited to blog content, articles, websites, media clips, poems, primary and secondary sources, etc. (Does NOT require Board approval.)

 The Board of Education encourages the use of supplementary instructional materials and learning resources to enrich the curriculum and enhance student learning.
-Such materials shall be aligned with district goals, curriculum objectives, academic standards and shall supplement and not supplant the use of Board-adopted core instructional materials that serve as the primary learning resources.
+Such materials shall be aligned with District goals, curriculum objectives, academic standards and shall supplement and not supplant the use of Board-adopted core instructional materials that serve as the primary learning resources.

 Criteria for Selection and Adoption of Instructional Materials: